shivam1081/NetflixGPT/README.md

 17. BugFix: If the user is not logged in redirect /browse to login page and vice-versa.
 18. Unsubcribed to onAuthStateChnaged Callback.
 19. Hardcoded the constants file.
+20. Register for TMDB API and create an app and get access token
+21. Go to docs and get data from TMDB now playing movies list API.
+22. Created custom hook for now playing movie.
+23. Create a movie Slice.
+24. Update the store with Movie Data
+25. Planning for main and secondary container.
+26. Fetch data for trailer video
+27. Update the store with trailer video data.
+28. Embedded the youtube video and make it autoplay and mute.
+29. Added tailwind classes to make main container look good.

+TMDB API Data fetch && Build main container